mean00/swindle/README.md

 * Can i run it on xyz board ? : No, only STM32F103, GD32F103, GD32F303 and CH32V3x (WIP, USB not working).
 * Can i debug all the boards : No, only some are enabled, but you can easily change that.
 * Can i use a DFU update on a regular BMP software ? : Yes but /!\ be careful of the pinout used /!\
 * Is Jtag supported ? : No, only SWD.
+You can reactivate it if you really need it.

 How to build
 ------------